KxSystems/docs/docs/ml/toolkit/fresh.md

 q).ml.loadfile`:fresh/init.q
 ```

 ## Data formatting

 Data passed to the feature extraction procedure should contain an identifying (id) column, which groups the time-series into subsets from which features can be extracted.
 The id column can be inherent to the data or derived for a specific use-case (e.g. applying a sliding window onto the dataset).

 Null values in the data should be replaced with derived values most appropriate to the column.

-Data-types supported by the feature-extraction procedure are boolean, all real and float types .
+The feature extraction procedure supports columns of boolean, integer and floating-point types.
 Other datatypes should not be passed to the extraction procedure.

 In particular, data should not contain text (strings or symbols), other than within the id column.
 If a text-based feature is thought to be important, one-hot, frequency or lexigraphical encoding can be used to convert the symbolic data to appropriate numerical values.